Clay-Ferguson/quantizr/docs/server-push.md

-# Quantizr Server Push
+# Quanta Server Push

-Quantizr uses SpringBoot SseEmitter and JavaScript EventSource to accomplish server push from browser to server.
+Quanta uses SpringBoot SseEmitter and JavaScript EventSource to accomplish server push from browser to server.

 The implementation doesn't support IE11, but does support modern browsers.
-There are shims available to make EventSouce work in IE11, but none of that is included in Quantizr.
-Quantizr app expects a modern browser.
+There are shims available to make EventSouce work in IE11, but none of that is included in Quanta.
+Quanta app expects a modern browser.

 The APIs are so simple I decided to write this note file and explain so here it is: